darktable-org/dtdocs/content/preferences-settings/storage.md

 # database

-check for database maintenance
-: Indicates when darktable should check for database fragmentation and perform maintenance.
-Options are "never", "on startup", "on close" and "on both".
-Each of these is also available with an additional "(don't ask)" option to perform the checks automatically without prompting (default "on close").

-database fragmentation ratio threshold
-: Fragmentation ratio (in per cent) above which database maintenance should be performed (subject to the selection made in the option above) (default 25).

 create database snapshot
 : Specifies how often darktable should create database snapshots.
 Options are "never", "once a month", "once a week", "once a day" and "on close" (default "once a week")